jamesbconner/TableSleuth/docs/product_specification.md

   - A small local dev table
   - A medium table with delete files
   - An S3 backed table with multiple snapshots
-- Profiling can be executed against at least one test dataset through GizmoSQL with profiles returning in a few seconds.
+- Column profiling can be executed against at least one test dataset through GizmoSQL with profiles returning in a few seconds.
+- Performance profiling successfully measures merge-on-read overhead on tables with delete files, showing measurable timing differences between queries with and without delete application.
-- Early users report that merge on read summaries and file level views help them reason about performance or data anomalies that were previously opaque.
+- Early users report that merge on read summaries, performance profiling, and file level views help them reason about performance or data anomalies that were previously opaque.
+- Performance profiling helps engineers make data-driven decisions about when to trigger table compaction.